expr:class='"loading" + data:blog.mobileClass'>

 5 - Netflix etc. have defiantly helped the film industry, as more people are interested in viewing films since they've been highlighted as an important part of culture due to Netflix and other sites being created.
 Many films can get known whereas before they were hard to find in physical copies, so online downloads help them out and get them recognition.

-6 - Ex machine only stretched out to the US and UK, so marketing was used only in these countries.
-Basic adverts and billboards were used to attract viewers, and the tinder situation helped bring in younger viewers.
 7 - I think the developments are a positive thing, defiantly the online part of things as it helps many people to view films easily, rather than having to go out and buy a physical copy of a film.
 Adverts and responses to the film can also be reached easily which really helps out recognition and helps people to decide whether or not they want to watch a film.